halkyonio/operator/README.md

 ### A more complex scenario

-This project provides a more complex scenation where we will deploy 2 components: frontend, backend, a service from a catalog like also the `links` needed to update the DeploymentConfig in order to get the service's parameters or endpoint address
+This project provides a more complex scenario where we will deploy 2 components: frontend, backend, a service from a catalog like also the `links` needed to update the DeploymentConfig in order to get the service's parameters or endpoint address

   ```bash